Moonshine-IDE/Royale-Wordpress-Plugin/README.md

  * All of your script's files should be compressed together into a single .zip file.
  * The script's files can be wrapped into a directory before compressing into the .zip file.
  * Your custom script must have an index.html file in base directory or first nested directory.
-(TODO:  Is this restriction accurate, or can index.html be anywhere in the nested files).
  * You can add also assets (.js, .css files, images) which would be used in the index.html file.
 You should link them with relative paths.

 ### Uploading and Managing Your Custom Scripts